dersiwi/quizzapp/README.md

 # quizzapp

-A Flutter project created by Simon Wilhelm Schübel (uerga@student.kit.edu) as an excersize given by the Mobile Computing lecture.
+A Flutter project created by me as part of an excersize given by the Mobile Computing lecture.

 ## Basic idea